When Policing Errors Lead to an Arrest

 Speak to a Board-Certified Criminal Law Specialist

-If you or someone you love was falsely arrested, you need the knowledge of a San Diego criminal defense lawyer at jD LAW.
+If you or someone you love was falsely arrested, you need the knowledge of a San Diego criminal defense lawyer at jD Law Criminal Defense Attorneys.
 Our lead attorney is a board-certified Criminal Law Specialist and former LAPD investigator.
 He thoroughly understands proper police procedures and can immediately identify if an officer made a major error while arresting you.
 Our team can dig into the details of your case and advocate for reduced charges or a complete dismissal.
 Call us at (760) 630-2000 to get a free case evaluation.

 Don’t Waste Any Time!

 Call us today for a FREE Consultation

 - Criminal Law Expert - Led by a Board Certified Criminal Law Specialist.
 Read More

 - 100s of Cases Tried - Since 1990, James Dicks has represented hundreds of clients.
 Read Bio